Messierig82/Heurist_Miner_Setup/README.md

 **Usage**
 1. Clone the repository or download the script file.
 2. Make the script executable by running chmod +x miner.sh .
-3. Run the script using ./miner.sh or sh miner.sh .
+3. Run the script using ./setup.sh or sh setup.sh .
+4. Enter the EVM address(es) for the miner(s).
+For multiple GPUs, provide a single address for all GPUs or distinct addresses separated by a comma.
-4. Follow the prompts and provide the required inputs:
+5. Follow the prompts and provide the required inputs:
     * Press 'Y' to continue with the recommended miner setup or 'N' to choose the setup manually.
     * If you choose to proceed with the recommended miner setup, you only need to enter EVM addresses and the script will take care of the rest of the processes.
     * If choosing the setup manually:
         * Select the desired miners to run (LLM + SD, LLM only, or SD only).
         * Choose the LLM model (if applicable).
         * Enter the number of child processes (press Enter to use the default value).
-    * Enter the EVM address(es) for the miner(s).
-For multiple GPUs, provide a single address for all GPUs or distinct addresses separated by a comma.
-5. If proceeding manually and you are unsure which model to select, the script will recommend choices based on system configuration.
 6. The script will install the necessary packages and configure the mining environment based on the selected options.
-7. The .env file will be updated with the provided EVM addresses in the format MINER_ID_<index>=<address>.
+7. .env file will be updated with the provided EVM addresses in the format MINER_ID_<index>=<address>.
 8. If the system has multiple GPUs, the config.toml file will be updated with the num_cuda_devices parameter set to the number of GPUs detected.
 9. Once the setup is complete, the script will start the miners in separate tmux sessions.
 10. To monitor the miners, use the "monitor" alias.
+11. Support for Multi SD Miners on a GPU is now added, you can run upto 3 SD Miners incl SDXL on a 24 GB VRAM.
+12. Includes log_analyzer.py which will extract data from your log files.

 **TMUX Navigation**
 1. Use Ctrl+b followed by arrow keys to move between different TMUX panes